macmullensantiago/Apuntes--/README.md

  # Python

+    * What is Python?
+        Python is a popular programming language.
+It was created by Guido van Rossum, and released in 1991.

+        It is used for:

+        web development (server-side),
+        software development,
+        mathematics,
+        system scripting.
+        What can Python do?
+        Python can be used on a server to create web applications.
+        Python can be used alongside software to create workflows.
+        Python can connect to database systems.
+It can also read and modify files.
+        Python can be used to handle big data and perform complex mathematics.
+        Python can be used for rapid prototyping, or for production-ready software development.

+    * Variable
+        variable can have a short name (like x and y) or a more descriptive name (age, carname, total_volume).
+Rules for Python variables:
+        A variable name must start with a letter or the underscore character A variable name cannot start with a number
+        A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ ) Variable names are case-sensitive (age, Age and AGE are three different variables)
+    * In programming, data type is an important concept.

+      Variables can store data of different types, and different types can do different things.

+    * What is an Array?
+        An array is a special variable, which can hold more than one value at a time.

+        If you have a list of items (a list of car names, for example), storing the cars in single variables could look like this:

+        car1 = "Ford"
+        car2 = "Volvo"
+        car3 = "BMW"

+    * Python Classes/Objects
+        Python is an object oriented programming language.

+        Almost everything in Python is an object, with its properties and methods.

+        A Class is like an object constructor, or a "blueprint" for creating objects.

+    * Object Methods
+        Objects can also contain methods.
+Methods in objects are functions that belong to the object.

+        Let us create a method in the Person class:

+        Example
+        Insert a function that prints a greeting, and execute it on the p1 object:

+        class Person:
+          def __init__(self, name, age):
+            self.name = name
+            self.age = age

+          def myfunc(self):
+            print("Hello my name is " + self.name)

+        p1 = Person("John", 36)
+        p1.myfunc()

+    * Python Inheritance
+        Inheritance allows us to define a class that inherits all the methods and properties from another class.

+        Parent class is the class being inherited from, also called base class.

+        Child class is the class that inherits from another class, also called derived class.

     * def combines operations into a procedure and binds a name to it
     * lists provide flexible and hierarchical structure for data
     * variables associates names with data